-An examination of some of the contemporary religious faiths, including African religions and Black Muslims.
+An examination of some of the contemporary religious faiths - beginning with some of the African traditional religions, especially the Guinea Coast cultures and the Islamic influences in West Africa as background to the Black Muslim movement in U.S. An examination will also be made of some of the religions of the Middle and Far East.
 The approach will be from the standpoint of their origin, history, basic teachings, and their significance to Christianity and the modern world.